Chemistry and advanced biology.

 Employers also love that our medicinal chemistry students are prepared for hands-on research.
-UToledo graduates of the medicinal chemistry Ph.D. program go on to prestigious doctoral and post-doctoral appointments and high-level jobs in the pharmaceutical industry or academia.
-M.S. students go on to Ph.D. programs at UToledo or other universities or directly into industry.
+UToledo graduates of the medicinal chemistry Ph.D. program go on to prestigious post-doctoral appointments and high-level jobs in the pharmaceutical industry or academia.
+M.S. graduates go on to Ph.D. programs at UToledo or other universities or directly into industry.

 Small classes.
 Our classes are offered in a small-group tutorial format.
 You have extensive, direct access to faculty mentors.

 Intensive research.
 Begin your doctoral program rotating through at least two faculty laboratories, where you will conduct small research projects.
 These rotations will inform and inspire your future dissertation work.
 M.S. students enter a lab during their second semesters.

 Internships.
 Participate in an optional internship with a Toledo, Ohio-based company or one of our international partners.
 These experiences have turned into career-track jobs for many medicinal chemistry graduates.

 Health Science Campus.
 Our college's location on UToledo's Health Science Campus allows graduate students to collaborate with students in other healthcare professions and access research labs, pharmacies and more.
 All students also have access to the chemical instrumentation on Main Campus.

 Financial support.
 Students in the Ph.D. program are often supported throughout the program as teaching assistants or research assistants with funding from research grants.
 Assistantships generally require teaching and research.

 In addition to our Ph.D. and M.S. programs in Medicinal Chemistry, we also offer a dual degree program for those who want to earn both their Ph.D. and Pharm.D. degrees.